mshettyFE/GramsSimSensitivity/BackgroundRecon/README.md

 Once your jobs are done, move over to [here](../SourceRecon/README.md/#sensitivity-calculation) to finally calculate the sensitivity for your source.

 # GenEnergySpectrum.py
-* Creates log-uniform reference flux file that background is generated from, as well as physical flux file that is used for reweighting
+* Creates a log-uniform reference flux file that background is generated from, as well as a physical flux file that is used for reweighting
 * The only required parameter is the effective area root file.
 This is so that we have the same energy binnings across all files
 * The optional parameters only serve to rename the outputs.
 The default reference flux file is "ReferenceFlux.root" and the default physical flux file is "BackgroundFlux.root"